javafa/javafa/README.md

 - QWEN2

 ### Next step
-- we are creating a new model by depth up-scaling.
+- creating a new model by depth up-scaling comming soon.

 <!--
 **javafa/javafa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.